Verifund-Team/verifund-smart-contract/README.md

   - Configurable target amount and deadline
   - Automatic refund system if the target is not achieved
   - Campaign metadata is stored on IPFS
-  - Status tracking (Active, Successful, Failed)
+  - Status tracking (Active, Successful, Failed, VerifiedWithdrawable)
   - IDRX donation synchronization for external transfers
   - Comprehensive campaign information retrieval
+  - **Verification-based withdrawal**: Verified owners can withdraw funds even if target not reached
+  - Integration with VerifundSBT for owner verification status

 ### 3. **CampaignFactory** (`src/CampaignFactory.sol`)
 - **Function**: Factory contract to create new campaigns